 Over the past 20 years, 70% of Skills medallists have been IBEW apprentices.
 This year was no different.

 Two members of IBEW made the trip to the medals podium.
 The Gold Medal was won by Matthew O’Rourke from Local 120, with the Bronze Medal claimed by David Butson of Local 105.

 Other IBEW apprentices also made a very strong showing, with final scores just a point or two behind the top three.
-Andrew Padre-Cure (Local 804), Jon Schoenwandt (Local 115), Mitchell Weynerowski (Local 586), Johnathan Holla (Local 1687), and Matthew Golbourne (Local 353), all left with an unforgettable experience and new friendships.
+Andrew Padre-Cura (Local 804), Jon Schoenwandt (Local 115), Mitchell Weynerowski (Local 586), Johnathan Holla (Local 1687), and Matthew Golbourne (Local 353), all left with an unforgettable experience and new friendships.
 You can read about the extra effort and training that the candidates put in to prepare for Skills here.

 Martin sums it up well: “Competitions like this build long term relationships and leaders of the future.
 At the end of the day, we want the best people working in our trade.”